base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction-with-biconomy.md

 Later in this guide, you will use the `provider` and user’s `smartAccount` to execute transactions on the deployed smart contract.
 Store the `provider` and `smartAccount` to React state so you can use it later.

-To store the the `provider` and `smartAccount`, add the following code:
+To store the `provider` and `smartAccount`, add the following code:

 ```javascript
 ...